 - Whole Plot Reference: To 9 to 5

 - Wrote the Book: Mrs. Tingle, in the middle of a rant, claims that she wrote the book on Leigh Ann's situation.
-She also describes a Not So Different scenario between the two and explains exactly why she failed Leigh Ann and her utter disgust at her personality, leaving Leigh Ann stunned because not one thing Ms. Tingle said was incorrect about her.Leigh Ann: Why are you like this?
+She also describes a similar scenario between the two and explains exactly why she failed Leigh Ann and her utter disgust at her personality, leaving Leigh Ann stunned because not one thing Ms. Tingle said was incorrect about her.Leigh Ann: Why are you like this?
 Why are you so bitter and angry?
 Why do you want to destroy me?Mrs. Tingle: I don't want to destroy you I want to teach.Leigh Ann: Oh that is bullshit.
 You know you hide behind your degree but the reality is that you're jealous of every student you teach.
 You never got out of this town, did you?
 You went to high school here, now you teach here, and you're going to die here.
 And you resent anyone who has a future, anyone who's going to get out and have a life!Mrs. Tingle: No, I resent what you're going to do with that life.
 The selfish mindless pursuits of your generation will only bring us closer to destruction and I despise it.Leigh Ann: That is not good enough Ms. Tingle!
 If you're disillusioned with the youth of today, you have no one to blame but yourself.Mrs.
 Tingle: Always the Salem Witch.
 Completely innocent.
 Wrongly Accused.Leigh Ann: Ironic, isn't it?Mrs. Tingle: You still don't know what that word means.
 Metaphoric?
 Yes.
 Symbolic?
 Maybe.
 But there's no irony involved.
 Would you please look that word up?Leigh Ann: No, I am on to you Ms. Tingle.
 You're over and you're trying to take as many people as you can, but I am not scared of you!Mrs. Tingle: Who do you think you're fooling?
 You're so scared I can SMELL it.
 Your fear is the most predictable about you.
 You've lived your whole life in fear.
 Terrified of making a mistake.
 Scared to death you won't get that "A", that scholarship, that ticket out.
 Afraid you'll never escape your mother and her name tag or your father who won't return your calls.
 That's why you've shunned Luke and every other boy who's ever tried to lay his hands on you.
 You're afraid of getting that bad seed.
 Afraid of giving birth to a child you never wanted.
 A child you could only blame for your own wretched existence.
 Stuck in a small town, with a small life, destined to become the very thing you despise the most.
 I know all about it, Leigh Ann!
 I WROTE THE BOOK!
 I KNOW YOU.